cloudify-cosmo/repex/README.md

   --validate / --no-validate      Validate the config (defaults to True).
                                   Mutually exclusive with: [validate_only,
                                   REGEX_PATH]
-  --validate-only                 Only validate, no run (defaults to False).
+  --validate-only                 Only validate the config, do not run
-                                  Mutually exclusive with: [validate,
+                                  (defaults to False).
+Mutually exclusive
-                                  REGEX_PATH]
+                                  with: [validate, REGEX_PATH]
+  --diff                          Write the diff to a file under `cwd/.rpx
-  -v, --verbose                   Show verbose output -h, --help                      Show this message and exit.
+                                  /diff-PATH` (defaults to False) -v, --verbose                   Show verbose output -h, --help                      Show this message and exit.